cdincer/cmclean/README.md

 # cmclean
 Contact Manager made in Clean Architecture.
 Made with Visual Studio Code.
-Steps for setting it up.
+Steps for setting it up.</br>
-1-Use cmcleanWorkspace.code-workspace to open up the whole project in a single workspace.
+1-Use cmcleanWorkspace.code-workspace to open up the whole project in a single workspace.</br>
-2-Use docker-compose.yml to start up the required PostgresqlDB.
+2-Use docker-compose.yml to start up the required PostgresqlDB.</br>
-3-As you start cmclean.API, commands in InitializeDB.cs which is in Helpers folder will replace any tables existed insert sample records for you to look around with.
+3-As you start cmclean.API, commands in InitializeDB.cs which is in Helpers folder</br>
+will replace any tables existed insert sample records for you to look around with.</br>
-4-Additional scenarios for testing stuff is below.
+4-Additional scenarios for testing stuff is below.</br>

 # Random testing scenarios